| The resins used vary. The earliest resins used, back in the 1960s,

 good or bad, depending on what you are trying to measure - surface

-moisture or deepseated moisture.
-The newest Tramex meters have an
+moisture or deep seated moisture.
+The current version of Tramex meters have

-extra mode switch to reduce the depth of the reading.
-To make matters
+an extra mode switch to reduce the depth of the reading.
+To make

-still more complex, the Sovereign and Tramex meters give results
+matters still more complex, the Sovereign and Tramex meters give

 None of these moisture meters give an absolute reading